Tax Preparation Help

 Refunds of Second Tax

-The tax on dyed diesel fuel used in trains and inland waterways fuel use applies at the rate listed on Form 720.
+The tax on dyed diesel fuel for inland waterways fuel use applies at the rate listed on Form 720.
 This is in addition to all other taxes imposed on the sale or use of the fuel.
 The section 4081(e) refund (discussed below) cannot be claimed.

 If the tax is paid and reported to the government on more than one taxable event for a taxable fuel under Internal Revenue Code section 4081, the person paying the “second tax” may claim a refund (without interest) of that tax if certain conditions and reporting requirements are met.
 No credit against any tax is allowed for this tax.
-For information about taxable events, see the discussions under Gasoline, Diesel Fuel and Kerosene, and Kerosene For Use in Aviation earlier.
+For information about taxable events, see the discussions under Gasoline, Diesel Fuel and Kerosene, and Kerosene for Use in Aviation in chapter 1.

 Conditions to allowance of refund.
 A claim for refund of the tax is allowed only if all the following conditions are met.